Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Gains from residential property | 18% | 24% | 28% |

-So far this may all seem a little theoretical so we thought it would be helpful to include an example.
+You can use our online Capital Gains Tax calculator to estimate your CGT bill for free, but because this may all seem a little theoretical, we thought it would be helpful to include an example.
 The starting point is to work out your gain.

 This is simply the selling price, minus the cost of acquiring the asset.
-Remember, you are also allowed to offset any costs of selling, purchase costs, and the value of any improvements you have made in the meantime.
+Remember, you are also allowed to offset any costs incurred selling, purchasing, or improving the asset in the meantime.

 Proceeds from the disposal What did John get in return for disposing of the asset?
 In this example, it’s the price he sold the painting for. |